-Scouting Waterloo Region operates in cooperation with Traditional Scouting — BPSC Canada, one of many Baden-Powell Scouting associations around the world.
-Together, we carry Baden-Powell’s vision into Scouting’s second century, keeping true to the original purpose and values of Scouting while adopting the latest standards in safety, child protection, environmental responsibility, and outdoor skills.
+Scouting Waterloo Region is one of many Traditional Scouting associations around the world.
+Together, we carry Baden-Powell’s vision into Scouting’s second century, keeping true to the original purpose and values of Scouting while adopting the latest standards in safety, child protection, environmental responsibility, leadership skills, and outdoor skills.

 Scouting Waterloo Region is an all-volunteer registered charity, number 799696802RR0001.
 You may be interested in our 2022 annual report.